csecht/CountBOINCtasks/README.md

   packages can be downloaded from https://www.python.org/downloads/.

 ### Usage:
 Download the .zip package from the Code download button and extract to your favorite folder.
-From within the resutling countBOINCtasks-master folder, open a Terminal or Command Prompt window and call up the utility's help menu.
+From within the resulting countBOINCtasks-master folder , open a Terminal or Command Prompt window and call up the utility's help menu.
 The exact invocation on the command line may slightly differ depending on how your PATH environment variable is set.
 <ul>
 <li>Linux or Mac OS: ./count-tasks.py --help</li>
 <li>Windows: python count-tasks.py --help</li>